Indigo (Chris Brown album): Commercial performance

 In the United States, Indigo debuted at number one on the US Billboard 200 with 108,000 album-equivalent units, which included 28,000 pure album sales in its first week, making it his third number-one album in the country.
 The album also accumulated 97.95 million on-demand audio streams in the United States for its track list of 32 songs.
 In its second week, the album remained in the top ten and fell to number three, earning just under 50,000 album-equivalent units.
 In its third week, the album dropped to number five on the chart, earning 42,000 album-equivalent units that week.
 Just over a month after its release, Indigo generated over 1 billion streams.
-On December 9, 2019, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.
+On December 9, 2019, the album was certified Platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.
 Indigo was the nineteenth best-selling album of the year according to Hits, moved a total of 903,000 album-equivalent units by the end of 2019, including 84,000 pure album sales, 378,000 song sales, 1,029 billion audio-on-demand streams, and 112 million video-on-demand streams.
-In 2024, it was certified triple platinum by the RIAA, which makes this Brown's sixth multi-platinum selling album.
-Indigo became Chris Brown's longest-running album on the Billboard 200, spending over 180 weeks on the chart.
+In 2024, it was certified triple Platinum by the RIAA, which makes this Brown's sixth multi-platinum selling album.
+Indigo became Chris Brown's longest-running album on the Billboard 200, spending over more than three years on the chart.

 In Australia, the album opened at number three on the ARIA Albums Chart, becoming Brown's sixth top-ten album in the country.
 In the United Kingdom, the album debuted at number seven on the UK Albums Chart, Brown's seventh top-ten album on the chart.